-In this article, you’ll learn about each of these personal finance lesson plans to help you decide which ones would work best for you and your students.
+In this article, you’ll learn about each of these financial literacy lesson plans to help you decide which ones would work best for you and your middle school students.

 Scholastic is an excellent resource to find educational materials for a variety of grade levels and topics.

 The Scholastic financial literacy lessons for middle school focus on basic concepts, including spending, saving, and financial planning.

 This lesson on teaching financial literacy skills will fill a 40-minute class period and comes with a step-by-step lesson plan you can use to seamlessly integrate these lessons with your current curriculum.

 Overall, this lesson is direct, easy, and appropriate for middle school grade levels.